Fuck: Word Taboo and Protecting Our First Amendment Liberties: Reception

 Fuck: Word Taboo and Protecting Our First Amendment Liberties was first published in 2009 in paperback by Sphinx Publishing, and in an electronic format for the Amazon Kindle the same year.
 The Seattle Post-Intelligencer called Fairman's paper compelling and amusing.
 The Horn Book Magazine described the paper as a contemplative scholarly work which was simultaneously an engaging read.
-In a 2011 article for the Federal Communications Law Journal, W. Wat Hopkins was critical of Fairman's article and subsequent book, writing that both appeared to be formats for the author to repeatedly use the word "fuck", rather than actually analyze the subject from a rigorous perspective.
+In a 2011 article for the Federal Communications Law Journal, W. Wat Hopkins was critical of Fairman's article and subsequent book, writing that both appeared to be formats for the author to repeatedly use the word "fuck", rather than analyze the subject from a rigorous perspective.

-A review of the book in Publishers Weekly called it a vibrant extension of his article, and described it as educational and assertive in its promotion of freedom of speech, particularly in the face of the controversial language discussed.
+A review of the book in Publishers Weekly called it a vibrant extension of his article.
+It described it as educational and assertive in promoting freedom of speech, particularly in the face of the controversial language discussed.
 Choice: Current Reviews for Academic Libraries reviewed Fuck and called it a stimulating book.
 The review concluded, "[h]ighly recommended.
 All readership levels."

 Library Journal described the book as a sincere analysis of "fuck" and its history of censorship.
 The review characterized the book as of a higher quality than The Compleat Motherfucker: A History of the Mother of all Dirty Words (2009) by Jim Dawson.
 Ian Crouch of The New Yorker praised the cover design for the book.
 Crouch observed that the word Fuck was shown partially obscured by correction fluid but was still clearly evident in full.
-He concluded this was an appropriate image for a book on free speech and word taboo.
+He concluded this was an appropriate image for a book on free speech and word taboos.

 After the book's publication, Fairman was consulted by media sources, including CNN, on issues involving word taboo.
 The American Civil Liberties Union of Ohio invited Fairman to host its forum "Word Taboos" in 2010; his presentation was titled "Putting the 'F' in Free Speech".
 In a 2012 article on the word "fuck", The New York Times characterized Fairman as the foremost legal scholar in the United States on the word "fuck".